patrickfrey/mewa/doc/tutorial.md

 The functions ```mewa.llvm_double_tohex``` or ```mewa.llvm_float_tohex``` are functions provided by the _Mewa_ library to convert floating point number constants into a binary representation needed by LLVM IR for floating point numbers that have no exact binary representation of a value writen with decimals, e.g. ```0.1```.
 This is not an ideal situation.
 The _Mewa_ library should not have any API bindings to LLVM.

 #### First Class Scalar Types
 This section implements the creation of the first class scalar types from their descriptions in the module llvmir_scalar.lua.
 The string type, or better called string pointer type in this example language, is also defined here.
-As for the const expression types, we also define promote calls here, like integer + float implemented as float + float after _promotion_ of the left argument.
+As for the const expression types, we also define promote calls here, like ```integer + double``` implemented as ```double + double``` after promoting the left argument.

 ```Lua
 -- Define built-in promote calls for first class citizen scalar types